 The prison administrators were trying to get the prisons qualified as child development centers.
 We went to the board to testify and said: “This is a prison.
 No matter how many coats of paint you put on it, this is unhealthy for children.”

 You were born in the Tulelake Segregation Center, which was a maximum security prison camp.
 You’re an American.
-You’re in your seventies.
+You’re in your 70s.
 Does that still affect how you think about yourself?

 I always think of myself being born as a prisoner; in a high-security prison camp, surrounded by armed soldiers and barbed wire fences.
 The living conditions there were very punitive and harsh.
 I was born into a traumatic environment.
 I was in utero during a very, traumatic uncertain time.
 My mom had very poor nutrition.
 She gave birth at a site where they didn’t have proper medical facilities and had a difficult birth.